threefoldfoundation/info_threefold_pub/wiki/decentralization/validators/validators_faq.md

 To justify the running costs of the node as well as to gather a suitable income from supporting the blockchain, validator nodes earn rewards, see [here for L2 validators](validator_l2_details) and [here for L0 validators](validator_l0_details).

+There are open questions about validator rewards see [forum post here]()

 #### What are the general requirements?

 * Reliable electricity.
 Either the electricity is always on or the validator owner takes precautions to put his/her node in a data center or invests in a UPS.